All Episodes

 I mean, you couldn't raise a green flag or turn on a green light to criminal intent any faster than putting these people in charge of national guidelines on the use of force.

-And then she said, and we must we must remove the possibility that weapons of war can be used on the streets of America.
+And then she said, and we must, we must remove the possibility that weapons of war can be used on the streets of America.

-Rounds of applause, but don't think for a moment she wasn't also talking about militarized police departments as well and SWAT units, you name it.
+But don't think for a moment she wasn't also talking about militarized police departments as well and SWAT units, you name it.

 We've had seven and a half years.

-We've all had seven and a half years to see the utter destruction that progressivism and liberalism brings to a country politically, culturally, socially, economically, no matter where you look, we can see the crumbling.
+We've all had seven and a half years to see the utter destruction that progressivism and liberalism brings to a country.

 How many of you have been to Rome?

-See the famous Roman Coliseum.
+See the famous Roman Colosseum.

-It was it was falling apart, crumbling at the edges, fraying away because of age and so forth.
+Until they were able to stop it, it was falling apart, crumbling at the edges, fraying away because of age and so forth.

 Sometimes I feel like that about this country.